Python requests vs. urllib.urlretrieve

 Python requests download files

 This is a robust way to download files in Python with timeout.
-I name it url_retrieve to remind myself not to use the old one.
+I name it url_retrieve to remind not to use the old one.

 from pathlib import Path